wozzwald/TroyGuide/readme.md

 # Explore Troy

 ## Background
-**Explore Troy** is a digital guide to :contentReference[oaicite:0]{index=0}, offering information about where to stay, eat, shop, local attractions, and the history of the city.
+**Explore Troy** is a web guide to :contentReference[oaicite:0]{index=0}, where information about where to stay, eat, shop, points of interest, and the city's history can be found.

-It’s made for visitors and new residents who are unfamiliar with the area and want to explore what Troy has to offer.
+It's created for visitors and new citizens who are not yet familiar with the area and would like to see what Troy has to offer.

-Unlike the official city government website, which mainly focuses on services and news, our site dives deeper into the city’s culture and history to create a more engaging experience.
+Whereas the city government website is mostly about news and services, our website is more interested in history and culture to give it a richer flavor.

-This is especially important as Troy is growing quickly and more people are becoming interested in living in or visiting the area—especially with :contentReference[oaicite:1]{index=1} located in the city.
+This is especially needed since Troy is growing fast and individuals are becoming more interested in residing or visiting the area—especially with :contentReference[oaicite:1]{index=1} being inside the city.

 ## Objectives
-- Help users find places to stay, eat, shop, and visit in Troy
+- Direct users to where to shop, eat, sleep, and go in Troy
-- Teach users about Troy’s history and culture
+- Inform users about the history and culture of Troy
-- Give newcomers an easy and fun way to explore the city
+- Give new individuals a fun and easy means of getting accustomed to the city
-- Support local businesses by showing what they offer
+- Encourage local business by marking what they can provide